Lifestack

 - Runs a PiHole and Technitium DNS

-- Startpage: So-so replacement of another graph and tree-climbing distributed computing system
+- Startpage and DuckDuckGo: So-so replacements of another graph and tree-climbing distributed computing system

-- Dropbox: Still in use for ease of file sharing with others
+- Dropbox: Still in use for ease of file and directory sharing with others not invested in the self-hosting universe

 - Bitwarden Premium: Passwords, yes, but also attachments and sharing of sensitive information

-- Spotify: For Mexican Doomer, double B-sides, and Alice Coltrane deep cuts.
+- YouTube Music (replaced Spotify Premium to simplify subscriptions; just an extension of YouTube Premium): For Mexican Doomer, double B-sides, and Alice Coltrane deep cuts.
 But mostly to play “Black Sail” by Chastity Belt over and over.
 Really, though, I support something like SoundCloud for Artists at real scale, not as a penny-in-the-bucket gesture — or a concept like MIDs to reinforce data dignity, benefit sharing, and biological realism for all creative types.

 Emacs